FHIR/FSHSchool/content/docs/SUSHI/project/_index.md

   * **{artifact-file-name}-notes.xml\|md**: If present, the contents of the file will be placed on the relevant page _after_ the artifact's definition.
 * **input/{supported-resource-input-directory}/\*** (not shown above): JSON or XML files in [supported resource directories](https://build.fhir.org/ig/FHIR/ig-guidance/using-templates.html#root.input) (e.g., **profiles**, **extensions**, **examples**, etc.) can be referenced by FHIR artifacts defined in FSH, and will be added to the generated **ImplementationGuide.json** file.
 If there are additional subfolders (e.g., input/resources/nested), use the `path-resource` parameter in **sushi-config.yaml** to tell the IG Publisher which additional input paths to process (see [Specifying Additional Resource Paths](/docs/sushi/tips/#specifying-additional-resource-paths) for details).
 * **package-list.json**: This optional file, described [here](https://confluence.hl7.org/display/FHIR/FHIR+IG+PackageList+doco), should contain the version history of your IG.
+* **sushi-ignoreErrors.txt**: (SUSHI 3.17+) This optional file can be used to suppress errors logged by SUSHI.
+It will not suppress warnings or informational logs.
+This file should be placed either at the root of the project (e.g., **my-project/sushi-ignoreErrors.txt** in the example above), or within the **input** directory (e.g., **my-project/input/sushi-ignoreErrors.txt**).
+Errors will be ignored if they completely match the contents of any line of the file (one line per error, case-sensitive).
+Regular expressions can also be specified, one per line, indicated by starting and ending the line with `/`.
+See sushi-ignoreWarnings.txt description for a more complete example of the file format.
 * **sushi-ignoreWarnings.txt**: This optional file can be used to suppress warnings logged by SUSHI.
-Errors and informational logs from SUSHI cannot be ignored.
+It will not suppress errors or informational logs.
 This file should be placed either at the root of the project (e.g., **my-project/sushi-ignoreWarnings.txt** in the example above), or within the **input** directory (e.g., **my-project/input/sushi-ignoreWarnings.txt**).
 Warnings will be ignored if they completely match the contents of any line of the file (one line per warning, case-sensitive).
 Regular expressions can also be specified, one per line, indicated by starting and ending the line with `/`.
 For example:

   ```
   Instance PatientExample1 is not an instance of a resource, so it should only be used inline on other instances, and it will not be exported to a standalone file.
 Specify "Usage: #inline" to remove this warning.